Raunak-Sarmacharya/kcn-seniors-docs/docs/video-tutorials/video-tutorials.md

 # Video Tutorials

-## Master KCN Seniors Website Management
+## Master Website Management

 Welcome to our comprehensive video tutorial library!
-These step-by-step video guides will help you master every aspect of managing the KCN Seniors WordPress website, from basic operations to advanced customizations.
+These step-by-step video guides will help you master every aspect of managing the WordPress website, from basic operations to advanced customizations.

 <VideoTutorials />